Skip to Main Content

 Steadicam and gimbal operators for French sets

-Here is how this works in practice.
-Our stabilised camera ops are the ones already on the call-sheets for the productions you see at the Cannes Quinzaine and on Arte.
+Our stabilised camera operators are the ones already on the call-sheets for shoots you see at the Cannes Quinzaine and on Arte.
 We supply SOA-registered Steadicam owner-operators with PRO, M2, and Volt-equipped rigs for long-take feature work through the corridors of the Palais Royal, walk-and-talks along the Promenade des Anglais, and choreographed reveals across the cobblestones of Montmartre.
-Gimbal experts run DJI Ronin 4D, Freefly MoVI Pro, and ARRI Trinity hybrid rigs for documentary mobility in the Camargue, drama coverage in the bouchons of Lyon, and high-pace commercial sequences staged at La Défense.
+Gimbal pros run DJI Ronin 4D, Freefly MoVI Pro, and ARRI Trinity hybrid rigs for documentary work in the Camargue, drama coverage in the bouchons of Lyon, and fast commercial sequences staged at La Défense.

-Here is the short of it.
-Rigs are sourced through TSF Caméra, Panavision Alga, and RVZ when operators don't carry their own, making sure camera bodies from ARRI Alexa 35 down to Sony FX6 balance correctly before the first rehearsal.
-Each booking includes prep-day balancing, on-set rehearsal time, and the operator's first AC where the rig demands a dedicated focus puller.
-Our operators read directors fast, mark precise floor patterns with the 1st AD, and absorb last-minute blocking changes without losing the take — the kind of in-the-moment problem-solving that separates a usable shot from a hero shot.
+When operators don't carry their own, we source rigs through TSF Caméra, Panavision Alga, and RVZ, so camera bodies from the ARRI Alexa 35 down to the Sony FX6 balance correctly before the first rehearsal.
+Each booking comes with prep-day balancing, on-set rehearsal time, and the operator's first AC when the rig needs a dedicated focus puller.
+Our operators read directors fast, mark precise floor patterns with the 1st AD, and absorb last-minute blocking changes without losing the take.
+That in-the-moment problem-solving is what turns a usable shot into a hero shot.

 FAQ